markkod/kaggle-football-prediction/blog_post.md

 # KAGGLE FOOTBALL PREDICTION
 ### Team members: Mark-Eerik Kodar, Liina Anette Pärtel, Robin Sulg, Karl Riis

-# TODO:
-- Update the best hyperparameters if new and better are found

 # Introduction

 The aim of this project is to predict the outcome of a football match using a neural network.
 This neural network model will be compared to a baseline random forest classifier and in the end we will calculate how much money we would end up making or losing if we had bet 1 euro on each game.